Tushar-Sethi/Technical_Exercise/README.md

 ## Requirements
 The following Python libraries were used for this analysis:
-1. pandas
+1. pandas: For manipulating the DataFrame.
-2. matplotlib
+2. matplotlib: For Visualization.
-3. openpyxl
+3. openpyxl: To read the Excel File

 ## Usage
 1. Install the required libraries using pip